-Note 38 describes that Nebula Fintech Limited an associate of the Bank with a 30 per cent ownership interest.
+Note 38 describes that Nebula Fintech Limited an associate of the Bank.
 The Bank also has significant influence over the associate by virtue of its rights to appoint one out of six directors to the board of directors of that entity.